bradleyfrank/ansible/README.md

     5. The URL of the inventory repository
     6. The branch of the inventory repository to use

-4. System bootstrap: Runs the `site.yml` playbook to execute all roles.
+4. **System bootstrap**: Runs the `site.yml` playbook to execute all roles.
 When run from the `install` script, a temporary `vault` file is created and prompts only for the become password.

 ## Building Your Inventory